 - Recovery from sedation.
 The effects of moderate dental sedation will wear off within 6-12 hours.

 When to Avoid Sedation Dentistry

-If you are allergic to benzodiazepenes, or if you're already taking anxiolytic like Valium or Xanax, be sure to discuss this with us before your treatment.
+If you are allergic to benzodiazepines, or if you’re already taking anxiolytics like Valium or Xanax, be sure to discuss this with us before your treatment.